First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

 Cases have been trending up this week.

-Florida's total of 760,389 cases is nearly 10 percent of the total infections in the U.S. though the state only comprises 6.5 percent of the population.
+Florida's total of 760,389 cases is 9.2 percent of the total infections in the U.S. though the state only comprises 6.5 percent of the population.

 On Sunday, Sept.
 27, cases passed 700,000 after surpassing 600,000 more than one month ago, Aug.
 23.